giga-sec/gigaSec-Tech-Notes/3. Notes/GREP - uses regex to search texts in linux files.md

 A “regular expression”
 - text string
 - describes a specific search pattern.
 A regular expression or regex is **a pattern that matches a set of strings**.
 A pattern consists of operators, constructs literal characters, and meta-characters, which have special meaning.
-GNU grep supports three regular expression syntaxes, Basic, Extended, and Perl-compatible
+GNU grep supports three regular expression syntaxes,
+-> Basic,
+-> Extended,
+-> Perl-compatible